wstan2001/HackMIT2020/README.md

 One last thing, don't forget to vote!
 Every vote matters and we hope you enjoy our site.

-#insert more info above and describe the different folders here
 # How Our Code Works